The best backups are automated (hence frequent), versioned (so you can recover deleted or hacked files) and off-site (no worries about fire or theft).

 Restoring files or directories

-If the worst happens and you accidentally delete some files, you need to use the Duplicacy restore command.
+You can restore files using the Duplicacy Web Edition graphical application (which is free for this purpose), or from the command line using the Duplicacy restore command.
 First you have to find which revision number you want.
 If you know roughly when the problem occurred, the command

 will show you a list of revisions and the dates and times they were made.
 Alternatively, you can use the “duplicacy history” command to see when changes were made to a particular file or directory, or the “duplicacy diff” command to compare two snapshots or two revisions of a file.
 Once you know the revision number, you can use the command